RedChimera/IWD2EE/iwd2ee/IWD2EE_ReadMe.txt

 Unnecessary as IWD2EE already allows War Chant of Sith outside of combat.

 Improved Holy Avenger:
-Incompatible as IWD2EE already has its own version of the Holy Avenger.
+Unnecessary as IWD2EE already has its own version of the Holy Avenger.

 Two-Handed Holy Avenger:
 Compatible (unlike the previous component, this just patches the Holy Avenger rather than overwriting it).